David Ward

 Psychology

-Coaching psychology is future-focused and grounded in the application of scientifically informed interventions to support personal development and goal attainment.
-By integrating this approach with traditional therapeutic perspectives, I offer a clinical model that seeks to address the lasting impact of past experiences and the transformative potential of future change.
-This integration of therapy and coaching psychology reflects a contemporary, holistic view of mental health—one that is particularly effective for addressing trauma-related psychopathologies while also supporting ongoing personal change through behaviour.
+Coaching psychology is future-focused and grounded in scientifically informed interventions to support personal development.
+By integrating this approach with traditional therapeutic perspectives, I offer a clinical model that seeks to address the lasting impact of traumatic experiences and the transformative potential of future change.
+This integration of therapy and coaching psychology reflects a contemporary, holistic view of mental health, one that is particularly effective for addressing trauma-related psychopathologies while also supporting ongoing personal change.

 A collage of open books laid out flat, showing pages with various texts in black font on white or off-white pages.